AllenInstitute/bmtk/docs/autodocs/source/builder.rst

    net = NetworkBuilder("network_name")

-2. Create the nodes (ie. cells) using the **add_nodes() method.
+2. Create the nodes (ie. cells) using the :py:meth:`add_nodes() <bmtk.builder.network.Network.add_nodes>` method.
 For different types/models of cells we can use separate calls to add_nodes (often with different model parameters).

 .. code:: python